j-hussain/machine-learning/README.md

-# machine learning
+# Machine Learning

-Short projects to familiarise myself with machine learning techniques.
-Mainly Python, will hope to branch into developing stuff with C++.
+A repo for uploading notebooks where I dive deeper into different aspects of ML as well as other packages imperative to DS (numpy, pandas, etc.)
+Primary focus on Scikit-learn, then plans to branch out into PyTorch and TF.